workhorsy/comic_book_reader/README.md

 * Automatically identify comics using "perceptual image hashing"

 # Browser limitations:
+* There is no way to detect out of memory errors.
+It just prints them to console.
+* Firefox does not actually load an image, until it is on screen.
+This makes the right page apear to load lazily.
 * Browsers have giant, ugly, non customizable full screen indicators.
 * Firefox and Chrome are 32bit, so they crash if they use more than 4 gigs of ram.